Unity Christian High School (Fulton)

-Unity Christian High School is a private high school located along the banks of the Mississippi River in Fulton, Illinois, USA.
+Unity Christian High School is a private high school located in Clinton, Iowa, USA.
 It educates around 147 students in grades 7-12.
 The school was established on August 24, 1981 with the first students graduating on May 24, 1985.

 Academics

 Unity has recently begun revising its curriculum to better integrate Biblical Truths in the classroom.

 Other activities

 Unity currently offers Boys Soccer, Girls Volleyball, Boys Basketball, Girls Basketball, Boys Baseball, Girls Softball, Boys Track, Girls Track, and Quiz Bowl.

 Unity also has a Praise band filled with past and present students.
 Some of the highlights of the Unity school year include the opening retreat at Rock River Camp and Spirit Week (climaxing with the Ski Trip).

 Name

-In 1921, Fulton Excelsior Christian School came into existence, meeting in the basement of First Christian Reformed Church.
-In 1953, with a new building on the way, the name was changed to Community Christian School.
+In 1921, Fulton Excelsior Christian School came into existence, meeting in the basement of First Christian Reformed Church in Fulton, Illinois.
+In 1953, with a new building on the way on 10th Street in Fulton, the name was changed to Community Christian School.
 Unity Christian High School was created August 24, 1981 and combined with the elementary in 1992 to form Unity Christian Schools.